marlonmisra/vehicle-tracking/README.md

 **Colorspace-transformed reduced image**

 The purpose of this feature is to capture as much information as possible from the original raw image, while significantly reducing feature size.
-The approach I used to derive this feature is to (1) convert the RGB image to a colorspace that highlighted edgres more, (2) resize the image to be smaller and (3) flatten the image.
+The approach I used to derive this feature is to (1) convert the RGB image to a colorspace that highlighted edges, (2) resize the image to be smaller and (3) flatten the image.
 The two functions below were applied in sequence with the following parameters.

 ```python
 color_space = 'YCrCb'